Nasal Bone

 Ox

-Nasal bone of ox are elongated curved plates situated in front of the frontals and form the greater part of the roof of the nasal cavity.
-They do not fuse laterally with adjacent bones even in old age.
+The nasal bones of the ox are elongated, curved plates situated in front of the frontal bones and form the greater part of the roof of the nasal cavity.
+They do not fuse laterally with the adjacent bones, even in old age.

-The dorsal facial surface is convex.
-The ventral nasal face is concave.
-Its medial half forms the dorsal meatus and immediately below it, is the dorsal turbinate crest for the attachment of the dorsal turbinate, bone.
+The dorsal facial surface is convex, whereas the ventral nasal surface is concave.
+Its medial half forms the dorsal meatus, and immediately below it is the dorsal turbinate crest for the attachment of the dorsal turbinate bone.

-The extreme posterior part is excavated to a small extent in old animals.
-The lateral border is free and forms the naso-maxillary notch with the premaxilla.
-The posterior extremities of the two bones together form a projection, which is received into the notch formed by the anterior ends of the frontals.
+The extreme posterior part is slightly excavated in old animals.
+The lateral border is free and forms the nasomaxillary notch with the premaxilla.
+The posterior extremities of the two bones together form a projection that fits into the notch formed by the anterior ends of the frontal bones.

-The anterior end presents two processes separated by a notch and the anterior ends of the two bones together present a trifid appearance.
+The anterior end presents two processes separated by a notch, and the anterior ends of the two bones together give a trifid appearance.

 Horse

-The posterior ends of two bones together form a notch into which the pointed anterior ends of the two frontals are received and excavated to form part of the frontal sinus.
-The anterior end is pointed.
+The posterior ends of the two bones together form a notch into which the pointed anterior ends of the frontal bones are received, and they are excavated to form part of the frontal sinus.
+The anterior end is pointed in the nasal bone of the horse.

 Dog

-It is long and wider in front than behind.
-The dorsal face is concave in its length and forms a central groove with its fellow.
+The nasal bone of the dog is long and wider anteriorly than posteriorly.
+The dorsal surface is concave along its length and forms a central groove with its fellow bone.
 The medial borders project into the nasal cavity to form the internal nasal crest.
 The posterior ends resemble those of the ox.
-The anterior ends form a semicircular notch
+The anterior ends form a semicircular notch.

 Fowl

-It is small thin plate with a body and three processes-frontal, premaxillary and maxillary.
-These circumscribe the anterior nares with the premaxilla and the maxilla.
+The nasal bone of the fowl is a small, thin plate consisting of a body and three processes: frontal, premaxillary, and maxillary.
+These processes, together with the premaxilla and maxilla, circumscribe the anterior nares.